-Khachatryan’s repertoire is populated with the brightest gems of the concert piano repertoire spanning from the Baroque to the Modern eras.
-Khachatryan made his debut in Carnegie Hall with a special invitation from the Armenian General Benevolent Union of New York City.
-Recent concert tours include a national appearance with the Concordia Orchestra performing Rachmaninoff’s 3rd Piano Concerto and an international tour as a soloist in Shanghai, China.
+Khachatryan’s repertoire is populated with the brightest gems of the concert piano repertoire.
+Khachatryan made his debut in Carnegie Hall by special invitation from the Armenian General Benevolent Union of New York City.

-The associate professor of piano at Concordia College, Khachatryan also serves as the chair of the keyboard area and the director of the annual Concordia Piano Festival.
-Although he is a sought-after concert artist, Khachatryan is equally devoted to teaching and has traveled extensively as a clinician and lecturer.REVIEWS
+Khachatryan holds the position of associate professor of piano at Concordia College where he also serves as chair of the keyboard area and the director of the annual Concordia Piano Festival.

 “The songful first movement, along with two slow movements, bring Khachatryan’s considerable melodic gift to the fore.” – Huntley Dent, Fanfare

 “The 1st prizewinner, Grigor Khachatryan, is no stranger to the performing arts stage.
 During the concerto performance he seemed to lead the audience with him as he went from double pianissimo to double forte … and back.” – Al Walker, Times Mail